gemfire/gemfire-distributed-types/README.md

 ### Implementation details

-These types are implemented using a partitioned region and function calls.
+These types are primarily implemented using a partitioned region and function calls.
 Operations are captured as lambdas and then routed to the server hosting the primary bucket for the given instance, where the operation is applied.
 Each collection implements GemFire's Delta interface which allows the operation to be sent as a delta change to the secondary server.

 The backing region is called `DTYPES`.
 It is a Partitioned Region with a redundancy of 1 (i.e. an additional copy of each structure is stored on a different server).
-Initially, this region is not persisted and is not user-configurable.
+Currently, this region is not persisted and is not user-configurable.

 ### Looking for Support